whoisbma/Code-2-SP16/week-03/README.md

   text = createP("This is an HTML string with style!");
   canvas = createCanvas(600, 400);
   text.position(50, 50);
-  text.class("lemon"); // assign a class to be used by the CSS sheet canvas.position(150, 150);
+  text.class("monoClass"); // assign a class to be used by the CSS sheet canvas.position(150, 150);
 }